Get help now Make a donation

 • These rules include when the police can stop and search and how they must record interviews.

-• One of the codes (PACE Code C) relates to how the police must treat you when you are in the police station.
+• One of the codes (PACE Code C) relates to how the police must treat you when you're in the police station.
 You can read more about Pace Code C on the Gov.uk website.

-• You can ask to see these codes while you are at the police station and you must be allowed to see them.
+• You can ask to see these codes while you're at the police station.
+The police must allow you to see them.

 Have an appropriate adult with you

-• If you are ‘mentally vulnerable’, the police should find an appropriate adult for you.
+• If you're 'mentally vulnerable', the police should find an appropriate adult for you.

 • An appropriate adult will protect your welfare and make sure that you understand the information.